Shepherding (Australian rules football): Ablett Jr.–Wirrpanda Incident (2008)

-In 2008, the bump was again in the spotlight.
-During a match between Geelong and West Coast at Kardinia Park, Gary Ablett, Jr. executed an old fashioned front-on bump or shirtfront on David Wirrpanda as both players ran at full speed from opposite directions.
+In 2008, during a match between Geelong and West Coast at Kardinia Park, Gary Ablett, Jr. executed an old fashioned front-on bump or shirtfront on David Wirrpanda as both players ran at full speed from opposite directions.
 Ablett flattened Wirrpanda with his hip and shoulder which appeared on video to be legal.
 Both players played on without visible injury.
 Later published photographs of the incident revealed head high contact during the shirtfront bump, Wirrpanda had slid to the ground causing incidental contact to be made to his head.
 The AFL match review panel ruled the severe impact of the collision as rough play and charged Ablett.
-Geelong appealed the decision.
-The AFL tribunal subsequently cleared Ablett of any wrongdoing despite the forceful front-on bump and headhigh contact.